Before you rush off and invest hard-earned cash in just any old CBD from any old CBD Supplier, read this first!

 3 – Where has the Hemp come from?

 Although China is one of the biggest producers of industrial hemp on the planet, they also have serious soil problems that make most of said hemp only suitable as a fibrous material.
 Hemp is the genus of the Cannabis species that is usually used to create oil.
-Unfortunately, when it is grown here I the UK the process is expensive and highly regulated.
+Unfortunately, when it is grown in the EU the process is expensive and highly regulated.
 It is far cheaper to import it from China, but the soil problems mean the potential for metal poisoning of the crop.
 Hemp might even come from the US, where hemp farming is gaining traction.
 The nature of the farming means they too are in constant battles with the legal system.

 4 – And Who Grew It?